Beyonce Reportedly Banned Photographers From Taking Her Picture During Kobe Bryant Memorial Performance

 — NBA TV (@NBATV) February 24, 2020

-“A Staples Center staffer was dispatched to make sure not a single camera was focused on the stage,” the source said, “The photographers couldn’t believe it.”
+“A Staples Center staffer was dispatched to make sure not a single camera was focused on the stage,” the source said.

 The person who spoke about the situation says this will only hurt her image and feels the Lemonade singer made the event about her instead of the Bryant family by making this demand.
-People still saw photos of her singing at the memorial but those were taken from video.
+People still saw photos of her singing at the memorial but those screen grabs taken from a video.

 “The only shots of Bey that did emerge were screen grabs from TV.
 None of the other artists at the memorial asked for this,” the insider said.

 Alicia Keys performed a stirring rendition of “Moonlight Sonata” on piano, and Christina Aguilera sang “Ave Maria” at the memorial.
 The source said neither of them had issues being photographed while on stage.
-Along with the three performers there were several other music superstars in attendance.
+Along with the three performers, there were several other music superstars in attendance.

-In addition to Bryant and his 13-year-old daughter the memorial honored the seven other people who died in the helicopter crash including Alyssa Altobelli, Keri Altobelli, John Altobelli, Payton Chester, Sarah Chester, Christina Mauser and Ara Zobayan.
+In addition to Bryant and his 13-year-old daughter, the memorial honored the seven other people who died in the helicopter crash including Alyssa Altobelli, Keri Altobelli, John Altobelli, Payton Chester, Sarah Chester, Christina Mauser, and Ara Zobayan.